 The association asked for “respect and consideration for all involved during this sensitive time” and directed further questions to NBHA.
 NBHA listed Bailey Nahrgang, Director of Barrel Racing, as the media contact at events@nbha.com.

-Two competitors identify their horses on social media
+Three competitors identify their horses

-Two competitors whose horses were involved have spoken publicly about the incident on social media.
+Three competitors whose horses were involved have spoken publicly about the incident on social media.

 In a public Facebook post Saturday, barrel racer Hailey Krahenbuhl wrote that her horse Saaul Good, known as Sully, was attacked.
 “Sully was stabbed multiple times last night,” Krahenbuhl wrote.
 “I have no words, he is stitched up and in recovery.”
 In a follow-up comment on the same post, Krahenbuhl wrote that another of her horses, Foxy, “was almost stabbed as well, but she is okay.”

-In a separate public Facebook post Saturday, barrel racer Arielle Phillips wrote that her mare Detail was the second horse involved.
+In a separate public Facebook post Saturday, barrel racer Arielle Phillips wrote that her mare Detail was a second horse involved.
 Phillips wrote that she had been sitting with Detail at her stall until 12:02 a.m., and returned to the barn shortly afterward to find the mare loose and bleeding.
 “The vet confirmed these were perfect stab wounds, there was no way it was anything else,” Phillips wrote, citing the assessment of the attending veterinarian.
 Detail was stitched up at the stall, Phillips wrote.

 Phillips wrote that she sat with police and private investigators beginning at 3 a.m.
 Saturday and that surveillance footage showed the same individual entering both her mare’s stall and the stall of Krahenbuhl’s horse.
-Neither Krahenbuhl nor Phillips identified the individual by name in their posts, and the individual has not been publicly named by law enforcement or NBHA.

 The 2026 NBHA Professional’s Choice Vegas Super Show is scheduled to run through Sunday, May 31, at the South Point Hotel & Casino.

 Editor’s note: This is a developing story.
-The individual involved has not been publicly named by law enforcement or NBHA.